Gates Avenue station: History

 Gates Avenue was originally opened by the Union Elevated Railroad on May 13, 1885 for the BMT Lexington Avenue Line, and has been in continuous operation since then.
 The BMT Jamaica Line connected to the station on June 25, 1888.
 Prior to the Dual Contracts, trains either operated down Broadway to Broadway Ferry (which closed upon the opening of the Williamsburg Bridge tracks to Essex Street) or Lexington Avenue, eventually merging onto the Myrtle Avenue El.
 The Dual Contracts expanded the BMT Jamaica Line, including Gates Avenue, to three tracks, allowing for express service, as well as expanding service in Manhattan down Nassau Street.
 In 1950, the Lexington Avenue El closed, resulting in the redirection of all trains to the Williamsburg Bridge.

+In 2024, the MTA announced that the Gates Avenue station would become fully compliant with the Americans with Disabilities Act of 1990 as part of the agency's 2020–2024 Capital Program.
+The renovation of the station was to be funded by congestion pricing in New York City.
+The project, which was to begin in late 2026, is to include two elevators and four rebuilt staircases.

 Station layout

 This station has two side platforms and three tracks with the center express track not normally used.
 Each platform has beige windscreens and red canopies (both with green frames) that run along the entire length except for a small section at both ends.

 The 2002 artwork here is called Dream Train by Chris Robinson and features mass transit-related stained glass windows in the station house and the windscreens.

 South of this station, the BMT Jamaica Line connected to the BMT Lexington Avenue Line before it ceased operation on October 13, 1950 and some remains are visible.
 The next stop on the Lexington Avenue El was Reid Avenue on its way to Downtown Brooklyn and Park Row, Manhattan.